Visiting Artist Program

 Mon, Sept 17 - Final Artist Proposals are due

-Tues, Sept 18 - Public feedback survey added to Open City Hall (open until Thursday October 4th).
-Paper surveys will be available at the following community centers: Stephens Lee, Tempie Avery Montford Center, Senior Opportunity Center, Rev. Wesley Grant Sr. Southside Center, the Harvest House, Burton Street Center and Shiloh Center.
+Thurs, Sept 20 - Public feedback survey added to Open City Hall (open until Thursday October 4th).
+Paper surveys will be available at the following community centers starting next week: Stephens Lee, Tempie Avery Montford Center, Senior Opportunity Center, Rev. Wesley Grant Sr. Southside Center, the Harvest House, Burton Street Center and Shiloh Center.

 Thurs, Sept 20 - Public Feedback Party (AAAC Refinery from 5:30-7:30 pm)